Fast LiDAR Data Generation with Rectified Flows: Experiments

 \myparagraph{LiDM improvements.} We found that LiDM~\cite{ran2024towards} lacks absolute positional bias in the horizontal direction, leading to random azimuth rotation in the \textit{unconditionally} generated samples (see \cref{fig:lidm_improvement} for the visualization).
 To ensure a fair comparison, we incorporate an absolute positional embedding (APE) into the diffusion model, similar to recent ViT-based diffusion models~\cite{peebles2023scalable,bao2023all} and ours.
 As APE, we add learnable biases $\mathbb{R}^{256\times16\times128}$ after the first convolution layer and re-train the latent diffusion model.
 As shown in \cref{fig:lidm_improvement}, the inclusion of APE improved the spatial alignment of the LiDM samples.

 \myparagraph{Evaluation metrics.} Following the related work, we evaluate the distributional similarity between real and generated samples across multiple levels of data representation.
 We use seven evaluation metrics: Fr\'echet range distance (FRD)\cite{zyrianov2022learning}, Fr\'echet range image distance (FRID)\cite{ran2024towards}, Fr\'echet point cloud distance (FPD)\cite{shu20193d}, Fr\'echet point-based volume distance (FPVD)\cite{ran2024towards}, Fr\'echet sparse volume distance (FSVD)\cite{ran2024towards}, Jensen–Shannon divergence (JSD)\cite{zyrianov2022learning}, and maximum mean discrepancy (MMD)~\cite{zyrianov2022learning}, based on five types of data representations: range images, reflectance images, point clouds, voxels, and bird’s-eye views (BEV).
-The point cloud, voxel, and bird’s-eye view representations are derived from the range image. \Cref{tab:fidelity_and_diversity} summarizes the correspondence between the metrics and the representations.
+The point cloud, voxel, and BEV representations are derived from the range image. \Cref{tab:fidelity_and_diversity} summarizes the correspondence between the metrics and the representations.
 Note that only FRD incorporates both range and reflectance modalities, while the other metrics rely solely on the range modality.
 For each method, we generate 10,000 samples and evaluate them against the entire dataset of real samples, following standard practices in generative models.

 \myparagraph{Implementation details.} All models are implemented using PyTorch.
+Training and evaluations were performed on four NVIDIA RTX 6000 Ada GPUs.
 We performed a distributed training with automatic mixed precision (AMP).
 We used \texttt{torchdiffeq}~\cite{chen2018torchdiffeq} for solving ODEs.
 For training 2-RF, we sampled 1M pairs by the \texttt{dopri5} sampler (adaptive step-size) with absolute/relative tolerance of \texttt{1e-5}.
 For timestep distillation, we sampled 100k pairs with the same sampler.
 All evaluation results are produced by the \texttt{euler} sampler (fixed step-size) for fair comparison.
-Our code and pretrained weights will be available on \url{https://github.com/kazuto1011/r2flow}.
+Our code and pretrained weights are available at \url{https://github.com/kazuto1011/r2flow}.